xincanfeng/vitsGPT/README.md

 ## Inferencing
 See [inference.ipynb](vits/ori_vits/inference.ipynb) as an easy example to understand how to inference on any text.

-Configure the model weights w/ or w/o extracted semantic tokens in the files below, then you can inference on test data transcripts.
+Configure the model weights w/ or w/o extracted semantic tokens in the files below for inference according to specific model.
+Then you can inference on test data transcripts and generate a folder named after the checkpoint, e.g., `G_100000`, including a folder named `source_model_test_wav` which saves all the generated audios in the correspoding checkpoint directory.
+Specifically,
 Use [infer_test.ipynb](vits/ori_vits/infer_test.ipynb) for inferencing with no semantic tokens on test data transcripts.
 Use [emo_infer_test.ipynb](vits/emo_vits/emo_infer_test.ipynb) for inferencing with global semantic tokens on test data transcripts.
 Use [sem_infer_test.ipynb](vits/sem_vits/sem_infer_test.ipynb) for inferencing with sequential semantic tokens on test data transcripts.

+Note that, in the `source_model_test_wav` file, the saved audio samples are named in the generation order instead of the corresponding transcript key for convenience.

 ## Evaluation
 ### Eval MCD and ASR (CER, WER) using [ESPnet](https://github.com/espnet/espnet), eval UTMOS using [SpeechMOS](https://github.com/tarepan/SpeechMOS)